7RU7H/Archive/Security-Disciplines/Red-Team/Red-Team-Theory/Red-Team-Fundementals.md

 ## Introduction

 Red Teaming in some definitions is catch all term to describe cyber offensive activities.
 Red teaming is a term borrowed from the military - the attacking side and the Blue being the defending side.
 Vulnerability Assessments, Penetration Tests and Adversary Emulation of Advance Persistent Threats.
-Scalically these activities start at technically and legally offensive to very illegal and very offensive.
-A from scanning a computer to demonstratively proving capability due to lack of security measure potentally exfiltration data by stealth or setting up sabotage for destruction or data to be held ransom.
+Scaling these activities start at technically and legally offensive to very illegal and very offensive.
+A from scanning a computer to demonstratively proving capability due to lack of security measure potentially exfiltration data by stealth or setting up sabotage for destruction or data to be held ransom.
+Moloch from [YouTube - The Sliver C2 Framework - Moloch](https://www.youtube.com/watch?v=tkjMZuZ_8nw): *"Remember the real adversary is Third Parties."*

 ## Definitions
-- As with may Ed Skoudis: "Squishy" definition, these are work in progress till they will continue to solidify and as far as I can tell from Defcon, SANs and Blackhat these terms are relative new and will continue to change, although maybe now as of 2022 only slightly.
+- As with many Ed Skoudis terms: "Squishy" definition, these are work in progress till they will continue to solidify and as far as I can tell from DEFCON, SANs and Blackhat these terms are relative new and will continue to change, although maybe now as of 2022 only slightly.

-Vulnerability assessment are the scanning of consenting hosts for vulnerabilities as individual entities so that security deficiencies can be **identified** and effective security measures can be deployed to **protect** the network in a prioritized manner.
+Vulnerability assessment are the scanning of consenting hosts for vulnerabilities as individual entities so that security deficiencies can be **identified** and effective security measures can be deployed to **protect** the network in a prioritised manner.

 Penetration Tests are an attempt to **exploit** the vulnerabilities found on network of systems or system to compromise a given host to then conduct **post-exploitation** tasks  to pivot to other hosts that were not previously accessible to continue to compromise the administrative hierarchy as far a possible.

- Adversary Emulation of Advance Persistent Threats is to emulate the tactics of the potential real-world adversaries to the Blue Team of the network to further prepare defenses and teaming in the event of actual attempt to hack the network.
+Adversary Emulation of Advance Persistent Threats is to emulate the tactics of the potential real-world adversaries to the Blue Team of the network to further prepare defences and teaming in the event of actual attempt to hack the network.

 ## Red Team Engagements

 The meta-objective of Red Team Engagements is to testing and help improve the defensive team's capabilities at **detecting** and **responding** to a real threat actor's Tactics, Techniques and Procedures (TTPs).

 The Red Team's goal is to get the "crown jewels" or "flags".
-These being objectives that reflect the performing similar tactics, success excutiing techniques and procedures (TTPs).
+These being objectives that reflect the performing similar tactics, successful excuting techniques and procedures (TTPs).
 These range over these attack surfaces currently:
 -   **Technical Infrastructure:** Finding technical vulnerabilities, but with a much higher emphasis on stealth and evasion.
 -   **Social Engineering:** Targeting people through phishing campaigns, phone calls or social media to trick them into revealing information that should be private.
 -   **Physical Intrusion:** Using techniques like lockpicking, RFID cloning, exploiting weaknesses in electronic access control devices to access restricted areas of facilities.